 If you’ve grown cannabis before, then you know that they need access to adequate ventilation, as well as abundant lighting.

 There also must be good circulation to avoid problems such as temperature spikes and mold.

 So the question is, can you grow weed in a closet and how do you grow weed in a closet?

-Next, growing weed in your closet is a bit different to growing it in a tent or room.
+Next, growing weed in your closet is a bit different from growing it in a tent or room.

 There are specific ways in which you will need to go about this process, and the following guide will give you more information on how to do so